perama-v/TODD/README.md

 ### Manifest

 When a new `Volume` is released, a manifest SHOULD be published.
-It consists of a complete record of every CID across all `Volumes` and `Chapters`.
+It consists of a complete record of the CID of every `Chapter`.
 By obtaining a manifest from a publisher, a user can quickly ascertain the CID of the data that is valuable to them.

 The Manifest MUST be JSON formatted document.